play-co/gcif/README.md

 GCIF
 ====

+Currently in the middle of a large overhaul of the compressor to improve the architecture and average compression ratio.

 Game Closure Image Format : 1.0

 This is a lossless RGBA image format suited for mobile game sprite-sheets and